arabold/serverless-sentry-plugin/README.md

 Check out the `filterLocal` configuration setting.
 If you test Sentry locally and want to make sure your messages are sent, set this flag to `false`.
 Once done testing, don't forget to switch it back to `true` as otherwise you'll spam your Sentry projects with meaningless errors of local code changes.

 ## Version History

+### 2.2.0

+- Added `captureUncaughtException` configuration option.
+This already exists in `serverless-sentry-lib` but was never exposed in the plugin.
+- Don't fail if `SENTRY_DSN` is not set but simply disable Sentry integration.

 ### 2.1.0